zikunz/smart-facility-access-system/lab1/README.md

 ## Application Overview
 1. When the program starts, it displays a message on the console window with a header and usage instructions.
 2. The program polls SW3 and SW2 on the CC3200 LaunchPad.
 When SW3 is pressed, a binary counting sequence on the LEDs starts.
 It will count from 000 to 111 continuously (after 111, it will restart from 000 unless SW2 is pressed).
-A message to the console "SW3 pressed" will also be shown.
-This message will not be printed again regardless of how many times the user keeps on pressing SW3 unless after SW2 has been pressed.
+A message to the console "SW3 is pressed" will also be shown.
+This message will not be printed again regardless of how many times the user keeps on pressing SW3 unless after SW2 is pressed.
 * 000 means green LED is OFF, orange LED is OFF, red LED is OFF
 * 001 means green LED is OFF, orange LED is OFF, red LED is ON
 * 010 means green LED is OFF, orange LED is ON, red LED is OFF